A Vector Monotonicity Assumption for Multiple Instruments: Identification under VM with binary instruments

-\textit{{3) PM alone does not lead to identification.}} We can demonstrate that the assumption of vector monotonicity does have identifying power in Theorem \ref{thmid}, above and beyond that of partial monotonicity.
-For the $J=2$ case, it is possible to see by explicit enumeration of the possible compliance groups that Theorem \ref{thmid} cannot hold under PM only: \begin{proposition} When $J=2$, if PM holds but neither VM nor IAM hold, the $ACL$ is not point identified from knowledge of any set of IV-like estimands and $\mathcal{P}_{DZ}$. \end{proposition} \begin{proof} See Appendix \ref{proofs}. \end{proof}

-\textit{4) Linear dependency among the instruments:} Assumption 3 is stronger than is strictly necessary for identification, since linear dependencies between products of the instruments may not pose a problem if the corresponding ``weights'' in $\Delta_c$ do not need be tuned independently from one another.
-In Appendix \ref{alternative}, I give a version of Assumption 3 and generalization of the identification theorem that can accommodate instrument support restrictions and/or non-rectangular $\mathcal{Z}$ (for instance after applying Proposition \ref{propdtob}).\\
+\textit{1) Linear dependency among the instruments.} Assumption 3 is stronger than is strictly necessary for identification, since linear dependencies between products of the instruments pose no problem if the corresponding ``weights'' in $\Delta_c$ do not need be tuned independently from one another.
+In Appendix \ref{alternative}, I give a version of Assumption 3 and generalization of Theorem \ref{thmid} that can accommodate instrument support restrictions and instruments that are not binary.